'Ben played out of position to challenge himself' - How Chelsea new boy Chilwell became England's best left-back | Goal.com

 After starting out at Woburn Lions, Bletchley Youth and Rushden & Diamonds, he was signed by Leicester City as a 12-year-old.
 He continued playing cricket, though, up until the age of 16.

-Consequently, he was regularly faced with three-hour round trips to Leicester's academy, and 45-minute journeys to and from the Northamptonshire Country Cricket Club.
+Consequently, he was regularly faced with three-hour round trips to Leicester's academy, and 45-minute journeys to and from the Northamptonshire County Cricket Club.

 "Ben was constantly commuting in the evenings and weekends for training and fixtures," Hannah Birkitt, who taught Chilwell for three years at Redborne Upper School, told Goal.